upa-url/upa/README.md

 Upa URL is [WHATWG URL Standard](https://url.spec.whatwg.org/) compliant <b>U</b>RL <b>pa</b>rser library written in C++.

-The library is self-contained with no dependencies and requires a compiler that supports C++11 or later.
-It is known to compile with Clang 4, GCC 4.9, Microsoft Visual Studio 2015 or later.
+The library is self-contained with no dependencies and requires a compiler that supports C++17 or later (for previous major version that requires C++11 or later, see [the v1.x branch](https://github.com/upa-url/upa/tree/v1.x)).
+It is known to compile with Clang 7, GCC 8, Microsoft Visual Studio 2017 or later.
 Can also be compiled to WebAssembly, see demo: https://upa-url.github.io/demo/

 ## Features and standard conformance